eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/spin/index.md

                        }"""
     ] .

-Adding `ex:Peter ex:parentOf ex:PeterJr` and `ex:PeterJr a ex:Person` will lead to `ex:PeterJr a ex:OnlyChild`.
+Adding `ex:Peter ex:parentOf ex:PeterJr` and `ex:PeterJr a ex:Person` will lead to `ex:PeterJr a ex:OnlyChild` being true.
 This is correct.
 Adding `ex:Peter ex:parentOf ex:Caroline` means that `ex:PeterJr` should not be an Only Child anymore (according to the rule). `ex:PeterJr a ex:OnlyChild` will still be true even after adding `ex:Peter ex:parentOf ex:Caroline` because the SpinSail does not refresh already inferred data when there are no user-initiated deletions.

 # Performance